 - Libraries are a core component of our state’s educational infrastructure – LIBRARIES ARE EDUCATION

-- A January 2015 Siena Poll found that 94% of New Yorkers say their local library is an important part of our education system, with nearly half saying library aid should increase proportionately to increase in education funding.
+- A January 2017 Siena Poll found that 92% of New Yorkers say their local library is an important part of their local education system, with a majority indicating library aid should at least increase in proportion to increases in education funding

 - Libraries are the leading digital literacy educators in New York State.
-When schools close at the end of each day, each week and each school year, libraries remain open to New York’s children and families.
+When schools close at the end of each day, each week, and each school year, libraries remain open to New York’s students and families

 - Libraries are critical for access and equality

-- The same January 2015 Siena poll found for nearly 33% of African-American and Latino respondents, and 25% of households making less than $50,000 annually, the public library is their primary source of internet access;
+- The same January 2017 Siena poll found the local public library is the primary source of internet access for 20% of African-American and Latino respondents, and 25% of households making less than $50,000 annually

 - Of the respondents who have used their local public library for job seeking or career building programs in the last six months, 53% were African-American, and 40% were households making less than $50,000 annually

-- The most recent available data provided by the New York State Education Department’s Division of Library Development (DLD) articulates an existing $2.2B in needed capital investment statewide
+- The most recent available data provided by the New York State Education Department’s Division of Library Development (DLD) articulates an existing $1.7B in capital needs statewide

-- Over 48% of local public libraries are more than 60 years old; an additional 33% are more than 30 years old
+- 48% of local libraries are more than 60 years old; an additional 33% are more than 30 years old

-- Over 24% are not accessible to differently-abled patrons
+- 25% are not accessible to differently-abled patrons

 - Public Libraries require capital investment to accommodate high-speed broadband infrastructure

-- A January 2015 Siena poll found that for 33% of African-American and Latino respondents, and 25% of households making less than $50,000 annually, the public library is their primary source of internet access;
+- A January 2017 Siena poll found that for 25% of households making less than $50,000 annually, the public library is their primary source of internet access

 - Public Libraries desperately require energy-efficient infrastructure upgrades